 Jamala has held and currently holds leadership and membership in several organizations that share her vision for a more just and peaceful world.
 She is committed to a radical transformation of society where all peoples, especially children, can reach their full potential and prosper.

 Jamala is also deeply involved in the development of women and increasing their full participation in society.
 She works tirelessly on issues such as health, violence and reproductive rights.

-Jamala is the author of The Best of the Way I See It, a compilation of her political writings over the last twenty years.
-Her latest book is Ferguson is America: Roots of Rebellion.
+Jamala is the author of The Best of the Way I See It, a compilation of her political writings over a 20-year period.
+She is also the author Ferguson is America: Roots of Rebellion.